top of page

 Rimma Pugatsch Shendelzon

-VP of Intellectual Property
+VP of Intellectual Property and Lecturer

 Asset 12icon.png